Do you want to know all about the best camera lens brands in today’s market?

-Sony E-mount lenses are built for Sony Alpha cameras such as the full-frame A7 series, as well as the APS-C a6000 series.
+Sony E-mount lenses are built for Sony Alpha cameras, such as the full-frame A7 series and the APS-C a6000 series.

 Note that Sony has several categories of lenses, including FE lenses (for its full-frame mirrorless cameras), and E lenses (for its APS-C mirrorless cameras).

-Sony also produces G Master (GM) series lenses, which are designed to offer incredible build quality, impressive resolution, and more–though they do come at a premium.
+Sony also produces G Master (GM) series lenses, designed to offer incredible build quality, impressive resolution, and more–though they come at a premium.

 And Sony creates some lenses in partnership with Zeiss, another leading lens manufacturer (one particularly known for its high-quality lenses).